veplechuc/V1TFS/README.md

 # VersionOne Integration with Microsoft Team Foundation Server #

+V1TFS links VersionOne Workitems to TFS Check-ins and Builds.
+The link from Workitems to Check-ins makes it easier to track down the source of a defect and perform code reviews.
+The link from Workitems to Builds enables teams to measure progress in terms of working software and to identify problems sooner.
+Using the links from Workitems to Builds, the VersionOne BuildRun Report can help a Release Manager select an appropriate build for release and can be the starting point for release notes.

-VersionOne's integration with Microsoft Team Foundation Server (V1TFS) provides your organization with visibility into change while freeing the development team to focus on deliverable.
-This integration is comprised of two parts: The TFS Listener and the VersionOne Check-in Policy.
+V1TFS has 2 components: The TFS Listener and the VersionOne Check-in Policy.

 The TFS Listener is responsible for responding to check-in and build events from TFS.
 For each qualifying check-in event the listener creates a "ChangeSet" in VersionOne, providing the team visibility into the code changes for a story or defect.
 This visibility can be useful when tracking down defects or performing code reviews.
 For each qualifying build event, the listener creates a "BuildRun" in VersionOne.
 If possible, BuildRuns are associated with stories and/or defects in VersionOne providing the organization visibility into build contents.
 This visibility is useful when selecting a build to release, identifying problem builds, or generating release notes.